zstackio/zstackio.github.io/installation/index.md

 The system has been pre-configured default options: DATE & TIME for the East Asia Area, LANGUAGE is English, KEYBOARD is English (US).
 The administrator can change the configuration.

+Please make sure the network is configed.
+The static IP configuration is preferred.

 <img src="../images/Quick_Installation1.png" class="center-img img-responsive">

 <div class="bs-callout bs-callout-info">
   <h4>Mode selection</h4>
-  If you want to <i>Quick install</i>,please choose <i>ZStack Community Management mode</i>.
+  Please choose <i>ZStack Community Management mode</i>.
 </div>

 <img src="../images/Quick_Installation2.png" class="center-img img-responsive">

-Please be patient, the installation will cost a moment.
 You can click the <i>root password</i> to set the password.
-Depending on the completeness of the distribution and the networking speed, the process may take 5 ~ 15 minutes.
+Depending on the hardware performance, the process may take 5 ~ 15 minutes.

 <img src="../images/Quick_Installation3.png" class="center-img img-responsive">

+After Operation System installed, please reboot the system.
+When the system boots up again, it will automatically install ZStack and start up ZStack TUI.

-The iso will install the machine with:
+The ISO will install the machine with:

 * Apache Tomcat 7 with zstack.war deployed
 * ZStack web UI